-According to FPA, warts may take a long time to go away without treatment if you have an illness that affects the way your immune system works, as it makes it difficult for your body to fight off the infection.
+According to FPA, warts may take a long time to go away without treatment if you have an illness that affects the way your immune system works, as it makes it difficult for your body to fight off the infection (vi).
 The charity also suggests that treatments for genital warts can vary depending on a number of factors, including how good your immune system is at fighting the virus.

 Things you can do to support your immune system include eating healthily, taking regular exercise, reducing the amount you drink and giving up smoking.
 There are also several supplements that may help support your immune system to work effectively, including the following:

-Experts believe live bacteria – also called ‘friendly’ bacteria – may help regulate and support the immune system (i).
+Experts believe live bacteria – also called ‘friendly’ bacteria – may help regulate and support the immune system (viii).
 These live bacteria are thought to help restore the natural balance of bacteria in your gut.

 High-strength multivitamin and mineral

 As well as having a healthy diet, taking a high-strength multivitamin and mineral supplement may help make sure your immune system is getting all the nutrients it needs to stay as strong and effective as possible, especially when dealing with infections.
-For the best results, a multivitamin and mineral supplement should include good levels of zinc, which is thought to be important for immune function (ii) as well as vitamin D (iii).
+For the best results, a multivitamin and mineral supplement should include good levels of zinc, which is thought to be important for immune function (ix) as well as vitamin D (x).

 Vitamins B and C